-In July 2024, the Company decided to not renew its license to explore the Silver Joe Project and accordingly impaired its interest in the project.
+During the year ended September 30, 2024, the company decided to not renew its license to explore the Silver Joe Project and accordingly impaired its interest in the project.

 Strickland Project

 The Company has a 100% interest in a lead and zinc exploration property located in the Burgeo - La Poile area in the Province of Newfoundland and Labrador (the "Strickland Property").
 The Strickland Property is comprised of an aggregate of 21 mining claims covering an area of 5.25 square kilometers and was acquired by the Company by staking in March, 2022.
 In addition to mineral licence fees in the amount of \$1,365, the Company was required to expend an aggregate of \$4,200 on the Strickland Property by April, 2023 in order to keep the Strickland Property in good standing.
 As at the date of this MD&A, the required expenditure requirements were met.